ckeditor/ckeditor4-docs/guides/plugin_sdk/sample/README.md

 		toolbar: 'insert'
 	});

-The CKEDITOR.ui.addButton method call above created a button named `'Timestamp'` with the following properties:
+The {@linkapi CKEDITOR.ui.addButton CKEDITOR.ui.addButton} method call above created a button named `'Timestamp'` with the following properties:

  * `label` &ndash; the textual part of the button (if visible) and its tooltip.
  * `command` &ndash; the command to be executed once the button is activated.
 This is the command we created in the previous step.